Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

 |

-5. You can sort, enable or disable images on the map, and preview them if the provider supports this feature (The preview will be automatically added to the map after selecting the image in the table);
+5. You can sort, enable or disable images on the map, and preview them if the provider supports this feature (The preview will be automatically shown on the map after selecting the image in the table);

 .. image:: _static/search_table.png
   :alt: Search table